gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 ## Changelog { data-search-exclude }
 === "1.0.8.0"
 	- The archive is updated frequently, below is the list of changes:
+		* 28.08.2023 - Fixed the infinite loading on Three Leaf Clover mission (needs a better solution - at the moment, there's a missing NPC model in the cutscene due to this).
+Fixed Dodgy Doc HQ mod to actually be used.
+Added `dxvk.gplAsyncCache = true` to :material-file-cog:`dxvk.conf`.
+Removed Better Wardrobes.
 		* 26.08.2023 - Updated FusionFix, Project Glass, Xbox One/Series S+X Buttons.
 Added Menu Art Fix.
 Repacked Various Fixes, aswell as adding community's fixes to it.
 		* 18.08.2023 - Updated Various Fixes files.
 Fixed a model issue with Angels of Death's clubhouse in TLAD.
 		* 17.08.2023 - Updated Project Glass.
 Added More Visible Interiors.
 Slightly tweaked configuration files.